 Chicago mayor blames city's murder rate in part on coronavirus

-Over the July 4th weekend, more than 67 people were shot and at least 13 were killed
+Over the July Fourth weekend, more than 67 people were shot and at least 13 were killed

 Chicago Mayor Lori Lightfoot cited the coronavirus pandemic as a contributing factor to a recent spike in shootings in her city.